MrShiister/Convert-Kindle-Vocab-to-Anki/README.md

 [*]     INFO: Writing timestamp of the final entry into ./last_timestamp.txt: 1682322892491
 ```
 ## Additional Details
-- The script has a `list` subcommand that enables you to input a list of words to search the Merriam-Webster API instead of reading from a database.
+- The script has a `list` subcommand that enables you to input a list of words (to search the Merriam-Webster API) instead of reading from a database.

 - The API does not contain information for all words.
 If the definition of a word cannot be found, a warning is printed, and the closest substitute is searched instead.
 If no substitutes as available, only the `Word` field will be filled, leaving the rest blank.
-Run `convert.py list` to see a sample.
+Run `./convert.py list` to see a sample.

 - If the substitute word is wrong, you may want to use the `list` subcommand after you find the correct replacements.
 It will append to your `.csv` outfile.